Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Confirmatory Factor Analysis (CFA)

+\chg{At the initial time point ($t=1$), standardized factor loadings were moderate to high, ranging from 0.55 to 0.86 (first column in \Cref{tab:posterior_fact}).
+Factors 2 (task), 3 (goal), and 4 (bond) were positively correlated (.643 between 2 and 3, .598 between 2 and 4, and .488 between 3 and 4), while factor 1 (anxiety) had small negative correlations with the other factors (-.039, -.154, and -.209).}

-This indicates strong positive correlations between factors 2, 3, and 4, while factor 1 exhibits weak negative correlations with the other factors.
+\chg{At the later time point ($t=15$), standardized factor loadings were slightly higher than at $t=1$, ranging from 0.64 to 0.91 (second column in \Cref{tab:posterior_fact}).
+Factors 2, 3, and 4 showed strong positive correlations (.823 between 2 and 3, .829 between 2 and 4, and .776 between 3 and 4), while factor 1 had weak negative correlations with the other factors (-.195, -.223, and -.112).}

-\subsection{Discussion of illustration 1}
+\subsection{Discussion of Illustration 1}

-Both CFA models show good convergence, with $\hat{R}$ values and effective sample sizes well within acceptable limits.
-While factor loadings remain consistently high, the correlations between factors differ notably.
-Compared to the factor correlations at $t=1$, the correlations among factors 2, 3 and 4 (the WAI subfacets) at $t=15$ are considerably higher.
-This shift suggests a potential evolution in the factor structure, indicating a collapse of the three-factor WAI model into a more unified single-factor structure.
+\chg{With regard to hypothesis H1, the measurement models specified for the considered scales generally support configural measurement invariance across time.
+Factor loadings remain consistently high, providing evidence that the expected latent structures are adequately captured at both the initial and final measurement occasions.
+At the same time, the correlations between factors change notably: compared to the correlations at $t = 1$, those among factors 2, 3, and 4 (the WAI subfacets) at $t = 15$ are considerably higher.
+This pattern suggests a potential evolution in the factor structure, indicating that the three-factor WAI model may collapse into a more unified single-factor structure over time.
+We will further investigate this fusion of subscales with an DLCSEM in Illustration 6.}